 If you or a loved one is at risk of developing the disease, schedule a lung cancer screening today.

-What are the Advantages of Early Lung Cancer Treatment?
+What Are The Advantages Of Early Lung Cancer Treatment?

 "The best way to cure lung cancer is to surgically remove it," Dr. Dumont said.
 "You have that option if your lung cancer is in the earlier stages, particularly stage one.
 Having surgery to remove a lung cancer tumor successfully eliminates the disease in about 60 percent of patients."

-First launched at Franciscan Health Indianapolis Interventional Pulmonology Clinic, the Auris MONARCH bronchoscopy platform has had many successes with uncovering lung cancer earlier.
 Once lung cancer has spread outside the lung to other organs, surgery is no longer an option.

-What’s the Best Way to Prevent Lung Cancer?
+What’s The Best Way To Prevent Lung Cancer?

 "The single best way to reduce the risk of lung cancer is to stop smoking," Dr. Dumont said.
 "If you quit today, in seven years you’ll be five times less likely to develop lung cancer than if you continued heavy smoking.
 It's never too late to quit smoking."